atyrode/dotfiles/firefox/README.md

 ## about:config

-These parameters are set by the user.js:
+These parameters are set by the user.js dotfile:

 | **Preference Name**                      | **Description**                                                          | **Default Value** | **Desired Value** |
 |------------------------------------------|--------------------------------------------------------------------------|-------------------|-------------------|